David Pugh (theatre producer)

-David Pugh (born 14 May 1959) and Dafydd Rogers (born 5 May 1969), are two West End and Broadway theatre producers.
+David Pugh (born 14 May 1959) is a West End and Broadway theatre producer.

+Born in Stoke-on-Trent in 1959, Pugh agreed with his parents to train as a drama teacher, and, at the start of his career, was a theatre producer three days a week and a supply teacher in Hackney in London for four days a week.

+Between 1996 and 2019 Pugh produced a number of important plays in the UK and worldwide with his production partner, Dafydd Rogers.

-Pugh and Rogers first produced 'Art' by Yazmina Reza, translated by Christopher Hampton, starring Albert Finney, Tom Courtenay and Ken Stott at the Wyndhams Theatre in the West End of London.
-It subsequently ran for eight years with twenty-six cast changes, winning the Evening Standard Theatre Award and The Olivier Award.
+David Pugh and Dafydd Rogers first produced 'Art' (1996) by Yasmina Reza, translated by Christopher Hampton, starring Albert Finney, Tom Courtenay and Ken Stott at the Wyndhams Theatre in the West End of London.
+It subsequently ran for eight years with twenty-six cast changes, winning the Evening Standard Theatre Award and the Olivier Award.

-Their production of 'Art' starring Alan Alda, Victor Garber and Alfred Molina opened on Broadway at the Royale Theatre, winning the Tony Award for Best Play.
+The production of 'Art' starring Alan Alda, Victor Garber and Alfred Molina opened on Broadway in 1998 at the Royale Theatre, winning the Tony Award for Best Play.

-Their production of the jukebox musical "The Blues Brothers" played in London's West End for four separate seasons, toured throughout the world for fifteen years and was nominated for The Olivier Award for Best Entertainment.
+Pugh and Rogers produced the jukebox musical The Blues Brothers, which played in London's West End for four separate seasons, toured throughout the world for fifteen years and was nominated for an Olivier Award for Best Entertainment.

-Pugh and Rogers also produced The Play What I Wrote by Hamish McColl and Sean Foley, directed by Kenneth Branagh at the Wyndham's Theatre, which won the Laurence Olivier Award for Best New Comedy.
+Pugh and Rogers produced The Play What I Wrote by Hamish McColl and Sean Foley, directed by Kenneth Branagh at the Wyndham's Theatre, which won the Laurence Olivier Award for Best New Comedy.
 It opened at the Lyceum Theatre on Broadway and was nominated for the Tony Award for Best Special Theatrical Event.